Clients can use this area to send secure files (orders) that are too large or if there is a preference for security instead of email.

 Terms and Definitions

-There are 5 names in this directory beginning with the letter H.
+There are currently 5 names in this directory beginning with the letter H.

 Latin term meaning "you have the body."
 The writ of habeas corpus, known as the great writ, has varied use in criminal and civil contexts.
 It is a procedure for obtaining a judicial determination of the legality of an individual's custody.
 Technically, it is used in the criminal law context to bring the petitioner before the court to inquire into the legality of his or her confinement.
 The writ of federal habeas corpus is used to test the constitutionality of a state criminal conviction.
 The writ is used in the civil context to challenge the validity of child custody and deportations.